Ferroin/scripts/windows/registry/README.md

 # List of current files
 ## disable-auto-app-install.reg
-This will disable the automatic unattended unsolicited installation by Windows 10 (even if the Store has been uninstalled) of seemingly random crap.
+This will disable the 'App Discovery' function in Windows 10.
+This particular bit of malware (which Microsoft calls a feature) will randomly install top rated apps from the Windows Store, even if the Windows Store is not available on the system.
+Technically, you can disable this manually by switching off 'Suggestions' in the Start menu settings, but this instead completely disables it and prevents it from being turned on in the setting sapp.

 ## disable-fast-boot.reg
 This disables 'Fast Boot' on Windows 8, 8.1, and 10.
 This feature doesn't work on some older hardware (the symptom is that your computer doesn't shut down when you tell it to unless you run 'stop-computer' from an administrative powershell session).
-It can also interfere with multi-boot setups involving OS'es that don't support it (which is everything except the above mentioned Windows versions).
+It can also interfere with UEFI based multi-boot configurations involving OS'es that don't support it (which is everything except the above mentioned Windows versions).

 ## disable-one-drive.reg
-This will prevent OneDrive from being show in the File Explorer side-pane.
+This will prevent OneDrive from being shown in the File Explorer side-pane.
 To actually uninstall OneDrive, check uninstall-onedrive.ps1 from the next directory up.